michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 **What the student gets:** Socratic questioning that reveals fuzzy thinking.

-**Why this is acceptable:** It's like supervision—a good supervisor asks probing questions that help the student clarify their own thinking.
+**Why this is acceptable:** It's like supervision,a good supervisor asks probing questions that help the student clarify their own thinking.

----
+,

 **Use Case: Feasibility Check**